-C) Future generations
+C) Future Generations

-- 55. Future generations are the ones who, in spite of their lack of contribution to climate change, will suffer the most from its adverse effects, as recognised, amongst others, by the UNGA and the Human Rights Council.
-In this regard, former UN Special Rapporteur on Human Rights and the Environment John Knox clarified that the debate on the rights of future generations must "take into account the rights of the children who are constantly arriving, or have already arrived, on this planet", thus bringing into play the principle of intergenerational equity.
+55. Future generations are the ones who, in spite of their lack of contribution to climate change, will suffer the most from its adverse effects, as recognised, amongst others, by the UNGA and the Human Rights Council.
+In this regard, UN Special Rapporteur on Human Rights and the Environment John Knox clarified that the debate on the rights of future generations must "take into account the rights of the children who are constantly arriving, or have already arrived, on this planet", thus bringing into play the principle of intergenerational equity.
 This principle calls on States to carefully balance the interests of present and future generations, and to pay due regard to the distributive effects of their policies and measures, including environmental ones.
-Intergenerational equity is expressly mentioned in numerous international law instruments.
-It calls on States to safeguard "(t)he natural resources of the earth, including the air, water, land, flora and fauna and especially representative samples of natural ecosystems ... (for) the benefit of present and future generations".
-The international definition of 'sustainable use' of biological resources, under the CBD, as the "use of components of biological diversity in a way and at a rate that does not lead to the long-term decline of biological diversity, thereby maintaining its potential to meet the needs and aspirations of present and future generations".
-The argument here is that interpretation of inter-generation equity must be based on the respect of children's human rights, as outlined in the previous section. - 56.
-In addition, the recently adopted Maastricht Principles on the Human Rights of Future Generations clarify the interlinkages between the protection of the environment including the marine environment and the human rights of future generations, and highlight numerous violations in respect of, e.g., the enjoyment of natural resources or decision-making.
-In this regard, the Principles aim to clarify that States have the obligation to respect, protect and fulfil the human rights of future generations, whereby such obligations extend to all State conducts, whether actions or omissions, and whether
+Intergenerational equity is expressly mentioned in numerous

+302 CtteeRC, "General Comment 26" (n 294), para.
+25.

-&lt;sup>306 UNGA Resolution 76/300 (n 215); cfr.
+306 UNGA Resolution 76/300 (n 216); cfr.
 HRC Resolution A/HRC/RES/52/23 (13 April 2023), preamble.

-&lt;sup>307 Special Rapporteur J Knox 2018 (n 109), para.
+307 Special Rapporteur J Knox 2018 (n 110), para.
 68.